UCBerkeleySETI/breakthrough/GBT/README.md

 Some, but not all, of the data are available in the BL archive at http://breakthroughinitiatives.org/OpenDataSearch

-To access GBT data, select BL at Green Bank from the projects drop-down, and optionally a target name.
+To access GBT data, select "BL at Green Bank" from the projects drop-down, and optionally a target name.
 Note that this will return large numbers of files with filetype listed as "baseband data".
 These are the raw voltage files.
-Until you have experience using filterbank files, it would be best to avoid these baseband files and stick to some of the example filterbank files at http://setiathome.berkeley.edu/~mattl/ml/
+Until you already have extensive experience using filterbank files, it would be best to avoid these baseband files at first, and stick to some of the example filterbank files (those with a .fil extension) at http://setiathome.berkeley.edu/~mattl/ml/

-We can provide plenty more data where this came from on request!
+We can provide plenty more filterbank data where these came from on request!

 ### How to read in a filterbank file

 As noted above, the file format is pretty simple, a header plus a data array.
 We are moving towards HDF5 for data storage, which, among other things, makes it easier to access portions of a file without reading the whole thing into memory, but for now, if you want to read in a filterbank file, check out https://github.com/UCBerkeleySETI/filterbank

-There's also a nice Jupyter notebook that uses the filterbank Python module to read in and display one of our observations of the Voyager I spacecraft.
+There's also a fun Jupyter notebook that uses the filterbank Python module to read in and display one of our observations of the Voyager I spacecraft.
 Despite being 20 million kilometers from Earth and having a transmitter that only uses the same power as a refrigerator light, it's clearly detectable by our observations: https://github.com/UCBerkeleySETI/breakthrough/blob/master/GBT/voyager/voyager.ipynb

 This is a nice illustration of the capabilities of our instruments to detect signatures of technology even for very distant targets, and observations like the ones of Voyager, or others with artificially inserted "birdie" signals, could be used as a training set for machine learning or other approaches.

 ### How to analyze thresholded hits

 We have some code which will determine thresholded hits from an input filterbank file, store the results in a mySQL database, and then allow the user to query the database for signals of interest and display the results via a web interface.
 This code, as well as code to perform the Doppler drift search, is still under active development but please let us know if you would like access as a beta tester or developer.
+When it's ready, we'll put it on github.

 ### How to apply ML to BL data